Defining or Challenging Class Membership: Evaluating Ascertainability, Overbreadth and Failsafe Class Issues

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide class counsel with guidance for addressing class definition in light of new and evolving case law.
+This CLE course will provide class counsel with guidance for addressing class definition in light of new and evolving case law.
 The panel will review the elements of ascertainability and overbreadth as well as cases that have applied both terms in assessing class certification.
 The panel will also examine court rulings that reject “failsafe” class definitions.

 - Ascertainability (including failsafe classes) and court cases applying the concept

 - Overbreadth and court cases applying the concept

 - Best practices for drafting or challenging class definitions

 The panel will review these and other key questions:

 - What are some of the criteria identified by courts that make class members too difficult to identify and too burdensome to determine?